 If you’re wondering about license plate placement on your truck camper rig and which plate goes where and when, you’re not alone.
 There appears to be some confusion about this issue in the truck camper community.
-A big reason for this confusion relates to the differing laws in our country.
-Each state has its own laws as it relates to truck camper registration and licensing.
+A big reason for this confusion relates to differing laws regarding truck camper registration and licensing in each state.
 Fortunately, the laws in most states aren’t that much different from each other.
 What are the similarities?
 What are the differences?
 Let’s take a look.

-At present, there are 10 states that classify the truck camper as a recreational vehicle rather than cargo: Idaho, Indiana, Maine, Mississippi, Montana, Oregon, Rhode Island, Tennessee, Utah, and Washington.
+At present, there are nine states that classify the truck camper as a recreational vehicle rather than cargo: Idaho, Indiana, Mississippi, Montana, Oregon, Rhode Island, Tennessee, Utah, and Washington.
 In these states the truck camper is registered and licensed separately from the truck that carries it.
-In other words, truck camper rigs in these 10 states will display two entirely different plates—one for the truck, the other for the camper.
-This is pretty simple, there’s really no confusion about this.
-The real confusion lies with the remaining 40 states and what’s required by law.
+In other words, truck camper rigs in these eight states will display two entirely different plates—one for the truck, the other for the camper.
+This is pretty simple, there’s no confusion about this.
+The real confusion lies with the remaining 42 states and what’s required by law.
 In these states the truck camper is considered cargo and doesn’t need to be registered.

 That sounds easy, so what’s the problem?
-Well, in these 40 states there’s a small gray area.
+One word: visibility.
 For truck campers with an overhang in the rear, the truck’s license plate is difficult to see.
 The law in most states requires that the license plate be visible from the rear of the vehicle 200 feet away.
-Unfortunately, the camper’s overhang often makes viewing the plate difficult if not impossible, especially up close.
+Unfortunately, the camper’s overhang—which can be as long as 2 to 3 feet—often makes viewing the plate difficult if not impossible.
 In such cases, officers may ticket you for having an obscured plate.
-Personally, I’ve never had a problem in the many states I’ve been in with my camper.
-This appears to be the case for most truck camper owners, too.
-Unfortunately, some owners have been ticketed by law enforcement officers for having an obscured plate, so it can be an issue.
+We’ve never had a problem in the many states we’ve been to with our camper—this appears to be the case for most truck camper owners, too.
+Unfortunately, some owners have been ticketed by law enforcement officers for having a hidden plate, so it is an issue.

 For a list of states that require truck camper registration and titling, click here.